7 Ways to Be a Minimalist Parent During the Holidays

 3. Buy fewer gifts, but ones that are strongly desired.

 Get ideas by paying attention to what your kids are saying and doing on a day-to-day basis.
 What do they choose for their free time?
 What activities would they like to try, or become more involved with?
 What skills are they interested in acquiring?
 What do they ask you about?
-If you're noticing these things, you can pick up lots of gift ideas without ever engaging them in the "I want..." mindset.
+If you're noticing these things, you can pick up lots of gift ideas without ever engaging them in the "I want..." discussion.

 4. Don't browse for wants.